-Retail Bank Customers in Canada Seek Advice as Most are Financially Unhealthy, J.D.
+Bank Customers in Canada Seeking Financial Advice but Some Retail Banks Not Effectively Delivering, J.D.
 Power Finds

-The 2022 Canada Retail Banking Advice Satisfaction Study includes responses of 2,351 retail bank customers in Canada who received any advice/guidance from their primary bank regarding relevant products and services or other financial needs in the past 12 months.
-The study was fielded in January-February 2022.
-In addition to bank financial advice ratings, the study also provides financial health support index benchmarking data evaluating banks and credit card issuers’ proficiency in delivering financial support to customers.
+The 2023 Canada Retail Banking Advice Satisfaction Study includes responses of 2,911 retail bank customers in Canada who received any advice/guidance from their primary bank regarding relevant products and services or other financial needs in the past 12 months.
+The study was fielded in February-March 2023.
+In addition to bank financial advice ratings, the study also provides financial health support index benchmarking data that evaluates proficiency of banks and credit card issuers in delivering financial support to customers.

-Top-performing banks in the banking financial health support index are (in alphabetical order): CIBC and RBC Royal Bank.
-Top-performing credit card providers in the credit card financial support index are (in alphabetical order): CIBC, RBC Royal Bank and Scotiabank.
+The study also captures responses from customers about their satisfaction with the financial health support provided by their financial partners.
+Top-performing banks in the banking financial health support index are (in alphabetical order): BMO Bank of Montreal, CIBC, and RBC Royal Bank.
+Top-performing credit card providers in the credit card financial support index are (in alphabetical order): RBC Royal Bank and TD Canada Trust.

 For more information about the Canada Retail Banking Advice Satisfaction Study, visit

 J.D.
 Power is a global leader in consumer insights, advisory services and data and analytics.
 A pioneer in the use of big data, artificial intelligence (AI) and algorithmic modeling capabilities to understand consumer behaviour, J.D.
 Power has been delivering incisive industry intelligence on customer interactions with brands and products for more than 50 years.
 The world's leading businesses across major industries rely on J.D.
 Power to guide their customer-facing strategies.

 J.D.
 Power has offices in North America, Europe and Asia Pacific.
 To learn more about the company’s business offerings, visit JDPower.com/business.